biocompute-objects/BCO_Documentation/docs/user_guide.md

 BCOs are represented in JSON (JavaScript Object Notation) formatted text, adhearing to [JSON schema draft-07](https://json-schema.org/specification.html).
 The JSON format was chosen because it is both human and machine readable/writable.
 For a detailed description of JSON see [www.json.org](http://www.json.org).

 BioCompute data types are defined as aggregates of the critical fields organized into the following domains: the provenance domain, the usability domain, the extension domain, the description domain, the execution domain, the parametric domain, the input and output domains, and the error domain.
-At the time of creation with actual values compliant to the schema the BCO should be assigned a unique identifier, a [`bco_id`](/docs/top-level.md#202-biocompute-object-identifier-bco_id).
-The object could then be assigned a unique digital [`checksum`](/docs/top-level.md#203-checksum-checksum).
+At the time of creation with actual values compliant to the schema the BCO should be assigned a unique identifier, a [`object_id`](/docs/top-level.md#202-biocompute-object-identifier-object_id).
+The object could then be assigned a unique digital [`Etag`](/docs/top-level.md#203-checksum-checksum).

-Three of the domains in a BioCompute Object SHOULD become immutable upon assignment of the digital `checksum`:
+Three of the domains in a BioCompute Object SHOULD become immutable upon assignment of the digital `etag`:
 1) the Parametric Domain
 2) the Execution Domain and
 3) the I/O Domain